craigfowler/ShadowRunCampaign/OocIntro/CharacterCreation.md

 # Character creation rules

+To create characters, players may use rules *[from these listed source books]*.
 Here's how I'm modifying the standard character creation rules from the main SR4A book.

+[from these listed source books]: Rules.md

 ## Build point limit